elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Each of the HTML lifecycle events are useful in their own way.
-The DOMContentLoaded event is when the DOM is ready, so the handler can lookup DOM nodes, and initialize the interface.
-The load event is when external resources are loaded, so styles are applied, image sizes are known etc. The beforeunload event occurs when the user is leaving, we can check if the user saved the changes and ask them whether they really want to leave.
+  <div><strong>Interview Response:</strong> Each HTML lifecycle event is helpful in its way.
+The DOMContentLoaded event is when the DOM is ready, so the handler can lookup DOM nodes and initialize the interface.
+The load event is when external resources are loaded, so styles are applied and image sizes are known.
+The beforeunload event occurs when the user is leaving, we can check if the user saved the changes and ask them whether they want to leave.
 The unload event occurs when the user has almost left, but we still can initiate some operations, such as sending out statistics.
     </div>
   </div>
 </details>